 This is a template for an Internship Agreement between the Company and the Intern, with the Intern being employed as a salaried employee on a full-time or part-time basis.

 Link to the document on DocPro: https://docpro.com/doc1559/internship-agreement-salary-employee

 Having these documents fully equipped will help ensure a smooth transition into and out of an internship.
 Employers should familiarize themselves with the local laws on hiring interns.
-Whether paid or unpaid it is important to have agreement to protect their rights and avoid disputes.
+Whether paid or unpaid, it is important to have an agreement to protect their rights and avoid disputes.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may differ, you may wish to consult your lawyer.

 Not the right document?

 Don’t worry, we have thousands of documents for you to choose from: